NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

     - VOLUME_NAME - The name of the volume you want to create in your FSxN.
     - VOLUME_SIZE - The size of the volume you want to create in GB e.g [100]
     - SVM_NAME - The name of the SVM where the volume is to be created.
-    - ONTAP_USER - The ONTAP user id you wish to authenicate with.
+    - ONTAP_USER - The ONTAP user id you wish to authenticate with.

     For the Windows version of the script, set the following values at the top of it:
     - $secretId - secret ARN that holds the password for the `$user`.